iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Case & death graphs are informative but a "hot spot" map by zip code would help prevent cases.
 IMHO!!<br> :date: __2020-11-21 04:51:15__

-> Uuuuuuugh, terrible source of communist pornography, it took I kid you not FOREVER just to find the pics.
-2 out of five stars because it still made me feel like a horny hero when I gave away my civil freedoms<br> :date: __2020-11-19 00:03:54__

 #### 1-star reviews